Feel Better in Your Body

 Addressing Any Breast Reduction Concerns You May Have

 Immediately following your surgery, you will feel groggy from the anesthesia, and your newly shaped breasts might feel uncomfortable.
 You will experience bruising, redness, and swelling that will last between two and four weeks.
-There may be some postoperative pain, but many patients say it lasts only three to four days following their procedure.
+There may be some postoperative pain, but many of our Miami breast reduction surgery patients say it lasts only three to four days following their procedure.
 All pain is controlled using oral medication prescribed by your surgeon.

 Throughout your recovery, you should wear a specialty support bra.
 In the initial weeks after surgery, you should avoid strenuous activities, especially anything that applies pressure to the chest.
 Most of our breast reduction patients can return to work within two weeks.
 You may be able to resume your regular exercise routine after three to four weeks with your doctor’s permission.